znamlab/flexiznam/tests/ReadMe.md

 To make things simpler, the tests requiring flexilims or mcms are marked as integration tests.
 They can be skipped by running `pytest -m "not integtest"`.

-To run the tests, you need to clear flexilims yourself (as there is no API to delete stuff).
+To test the upload to flexilims properly, you need to clear flexilims yourself (as there is no API to delete stuff).
+There should be a flag `FLM_IS_WIPED` at the beginning of each test file.
+If set to `False` (default), then tests involving flexilims will run with `conflicts=skip`.